-At present, it is common practice to standardise measurements for differences in height, age and sex by converting them to % predicted value; however, this approach has important clinical consequences, particularly when used to classify patients and disease severity using a fixed cut-off [77-81].
-Stanojevic et al. [12] were the first to show that the coefficient of variation for FEV1 and FVC varies with age, the greatest variability occurring in young children and the elderly, with a minimum during early adulthood.
-This study confirms and extends this observation by showing that it occurs in all ethnic and geographically defined groups (fig. 5), including a temporary increase in variability during the adolescent growth spurt.
-This pattern was observed in individual studies with a large sample size and with known good quality control (fig. 3), further supporting that this is not an artefact.
+At present, it is common practice to standardise measurements for differences in height, age and sex by converting them to percent of the predicted value; however, this approach has important clinical consequences, particularly when used to classify patients and disease severity using a fixed cut-off [81-85].
+Stanojevic et al. [12] were the first to show that the coefficient of variation for FEV1 and FVC varies with age, the greatest variability occurring in young children and the elderly, with a minimum during early adulthood [12].
+This study confirms and extends this observation by showing that it occurs in all ethnic and geographically defined groups (Figure 5), including a temporary increase in variability during the adolescent growth spurt.
+This pattern was observed in individual studies with large sample size and with known good quality control (Figure 3), further supporting that this is not an artifact.

-Representativeness of equations for various groups
+4.1 Representativeness of equations for various groups

-Comparison of predicted values in four large recent studies [17, 48-50] with the present study shows that there is no inflation of the coefficient of variation, and that, if anything, the predicted values are marginally higher (table 4 and fig. E8 in the online supplementary material).
-These findings confirm that the new equations represent measurements obtained with good quality control, encompassing the entire process from choosing a representative population sample of healthy lifelong nonsmokers down to selecting laboratory procedures.
+Comparison of predicted values in four large recent studies [17,52-54] with the present study shows that there is no inflation of the coefficient of variation, and that, if anything, the predicted values are marginally higher (Table 4, OLS Figure E8).
+These findings confirm that the new equations represent measurements obtained with good quality control, encompassing the entire process from choosing a representative population sample of healthy lifelong non-smokers down to selecting laboratory procedures.